xylimeng/BayesMAR/README.md

 ## Example

-Refer to the R script ```BayesMAR.R```.

-Computational time may be different due to sample size and settings insides BayesMAR.R, e.g. numbers of iterations, acceptance region of auto-tuning (binary search) and etc
+Note: Computational time depends on the sample size and settings for MCMC, e.g. the number of iterations, acceptance region of auto-tuning (binary search), etc.

 ```r
 source('BayesMAR.R')